Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 A group that pools resources to invest in things like stocks or stock indexes.

-Investment account actively overseen by a professional.
+A service for an investment account actively overseen by a professional.

 A pooled investment vehicle, managed by a professional, that lets investors purchase different asset classes in a single transaction; funds follow a pre-set investment ratio and risk level.